Think before you grow your business

-When you say you run your own company people always ask how many staff you have.
+When you say you run your own company people often ask how many staff you have.
 The higher the number, the more impressed people seem to be and I can understand that.
-I fell into this trap myself, the trap of thinking bigger is better.
+I fell into this trap myself.
+The trap of thinking bigger is better.

 I thought to be classed as a successful company I needed to grow.
-I needed to get a bigger office, hire more people, and why not.
-The company was making enough money, so I just went with it.
+I needed to get a bigger office, I needed to hire more people.
+The company was doing well, so I just went with it.

-Then one day I looked up and I was responsible for ten full-time employees, a whole host of freelancers, and an office big enough for 30+ people.
+One day I looked up and I was responsible for ten full-time employees, a handful of freelancers, and an office big enough for 30 people.
 Unchecked, a business can take on a life of its own.
 I didn't plan for it to be like that, it just happened.
-I never stopped to think about what I really wanted.
+I never stopped to think about what I actually wanted.

 The more staff you have, the more politics there are.
-You go to the pub and suddenly you can no longer all fit around the same table, splinter groups start to emerge.
-You get a bigger office and the overheads suddenly balloon.
+You go out and suddenly you can no longer fit around the same table, splinter groups start to emerge.
+You get a bigger office and the overheads balloon.
 All of this leads to more stress and more pressure.
 Maybe some people get a kick out of it.
-I don’t.
+I didn't.

-Over time I started scaling back my business.
-I’ve found running a smaller, more intimate company is so much more enjoyable.
-I now work from home, there’s less stress, and best of all I get to see my family whenever I want.
-Don't get me wrong; I'm not saying don’t hire people or don’t get an office, I'm just saying think carefully before you do.
-You need to be ambitious, but not so much so that the stress of it ends up making you sick.
+Don't get me wrong; I'm not saying you shouldn't hire people, rent office space, or try to grow your business.
+I'm just saying think carefully before you do.
+You need to be ambitious, but not so much so that the stress of it ends up making you ill.

-As a company grows, there's a tipping point and getting stuff done actually becomes slower.
+As a company grows, there's a tipping point and getting stuff done becomes slower.
 There's more process, more meetings, more opinions, more admin.
 More everything.

 If you're starting a new business, or running an existing one, think very carefully about where it's going, and where it might take you.